This post may contain affiliate links. Please read our disclosure policy.

 Flour blends

-Be sure to use a high-quality all purpose gluten free flour blend with a finely ground rice flour.
 I recommend Better Batter's original blend gluten free flour and Nicole's Best multipurpose blend.
-Bob's Red Mill 1-to-1 Gluten Free Baking Flour should also work, as long as you add ¾ teaspoon xanthan gum to avoid having crumbly biscuits.
+Bob's Red Mill 1-to-1 Gluten Free Baking Flour should also work, as long as you add 1/2 teaspoon additional xanthan gum to avoid having crumbly biscuits.

 Cup4Cup has changed its formula and I no longer recommend it.
 To make your own blend, including a blend that is just like the old Cup4Cup, visit my all purpose gluten free flour blends page for DIY “mock” recipes.